lwang67/lwang67.github.io/_posts/2022-06-25-project1-blog-post.md

 – what was the most difficult part of the logic and programming for you?

 For me, the most difficult part is how to write codes to create the function to query a data frame.
+Sometimes, I made a function, and then the data frame could show the variable.
+However, when I used the variable to create plots the error said there was no this variable that confusing to me.

 – what would you do differently in approaching a similar project in the future?

-In this project, I just did some basic exploratory data analysis.
+In this project, I just did some fundamental exploratory data analysis.
 In the future, I hope I can do some high-level analysis.